zcylla/docker-hy.github.io/part1.md

 By **bind mounting** a host (our machine) folder to the container we can get the file directly to our machine.
 Let's start another run with `-v` option, that requires an absolute path.
 We mount our current folder as `/mydir` in our container, overwriting everything that we have put in that folder in our Dockerfile.

-    $ docker run -v $(pwd):/mydir youtube-dl https://www.youtube.com/watch?v=420UIn01VVc
+    $ docker run -v $(pwd):/mydir web-screenshot --no-sandbox --headless --disable-gpu --disable-features=NetworkService --screenshot https://www.helsinki.fi/en

 > Note: the Docker for Mac/Win has some magic so that the directories from our host become available for the `moby` virtual machine allowing our command to work as it would on a Linux machine.

 So a volume is simply a folder (or a file) that is shared between the host machine and the container.
 If a file in volume is modified by a program that's running inside the container the changes are also saved from destruction when the container is shut down as the file exists on the host machine.
 This is the main use for volumes as otherwise all of the files wouldn't be accessible when restarting the container.
 Volumes also can be used to share files between containers and run programs that are able to load changed files.

-In our youtube-dl we wanted to mount the whole directory since the files are fairly randomly named.
+In our web-screenshot we wanted to mount the whole directory since the files are fairly randomly named.
 If we wish to create a volume with only a single file we could also do that by pointing to it.
 For example `-v $(pwd)/material.md:/mydir/material.md` this way we could edit the material.md locally and have it change in the container (and vice versa).
 Note also that `-v` creates a directory if the file does not exist.

 **[Do exercise 1.8](/exercises/#18)**

+## ATM AROUND HERE, ALSO TEACH --mount HERE ##

 ### Allowing external connections into containers